Azure/azure-rest-api-specs/documentation/creating-swagger.md

     "nextLinkName": "Specify the name of the property that provides the nextLink.
                      If your model does not have the nextLink property then specify null.", "itemName": "Specify the name of the property that provides the collection of pageable items.
 It is optional.
-Default value is 'value'."
+Default value is 'value'.", "operationName": "Specify the name of the Next operation.
+It is optional.
+Default value is 'XXXNext' where XXX is the name of the operation."
   }
 }
 ```